barotto/IBMulator/README.md

 To obtain the source code go to github.com/barotto/IBMulator

-## WHAT'S MISSING

-* PS/1 Audio Card emulation.
-* Optimizations: there are virtually none, and a lot can be done to speed up the emulation.

 ## HARDWARE REQUIREMENTS

-A 64bit Linux or Windows operating system with an OpenGL 3.3 video card.
+A 64-bit Linux or Windows operating system with an OpenGL 3.3 video card.
-CPU wise, unfortunately, due to the lack of optimizations you need a good one.
+Due to the lack of optimizations, currently you need a good CPU.
 I have tested IBMulator only on my i7-2600@3.4GHz.
 Extrapolating from what I see I think the program can run on a 2GHz dual core processor.
-Never tested the code on a 32bit o.s., maybe it will compile and run, maybe it won't.
 I will never have the means nor the time to port to OS X, iOS, Android, WinRT.
-Patches are welcome!
+Patches are welcome though!

 ## USAGE